 with the Gardens from 1750 redesigned between

 1997 and 2006.
-The Percy Family gained
+The Percy Family gained control

 The Tenantry Column is at the east end of

 Bondgate, in a small park, erected in 1816 with

 honour of the 2nd Duke of Northumberland,

-Northumberland, Hugh Percy,
+Hugh Percy, who

 The Hardy Angling Museum and vast

-Fishing Shop is on South Road, 1 mile south
+Fishing Shop is on South Road, 1 mile south of

 Alnwick centre.
 Map.
 William

 Hardy set up a Gun and Fishing Tackle shop in

 Alnwick in 1872, becoming one of the top names

 Auction for £55,000.